Who pays for the maintenance and repair of areas used by several tenants, for example car parks and gardens?

 The landlord pays for the maintenance and repair of areas used by multiple occupiers.
 However, there are cases where, by agreement, the landlord charges the tenants a proportion of common expenses based on the size of their premises in relation to the total rentable area of the property.

 This arrangement depends on the type of lease and negotiated terms.
 For example, for a condominium unit, an owner is required to pay a common fee for the use of common property.
-However, this burden can be shifted to the lessee by way of contract.
+However, this burden can be shifted to the tenant by way of contract.

 The parties to a lease are free to agree who is responsible for the payment of utilities and telecommunications for a leased property.
 It is common for leased properties to be individually metered and for tenants to pay the consumption charges directly to a provider.